Grenada citizenship by investment

 Attractive tax regime.

 Grenada’s tax regime stands out in the Caribbean region for its investor-friendly policies.
-It is a tax haven for investors and businessmen, because there is no income, gift and inheritance taxes.
+It is a tax haven for investors and businessmen, because there is no tax on income from outside of the country.

 4.